Data quality in CRM is not just a technical issue — it’s proper business process definition and user adherence to agreed-upon standards.

 Duplicate Records

-Record duplication is one of the most common DQ issues in CRM.
+Record duplication is one of the most common data quality (DQ) issues in CRM.

-While technical rules in CRM can reduce duplicate creation, there is also an onus on users to check for existing records before creating new ones.
+While technical rules in CRM can help reduce duplicate creation, users also have a responsibility to check for existing records before creating new ones.

 Obsolete Data